|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 World War II History

-On December 21, 1941 Corregidor became the headquarters for U.S. Naval Defense forces.
+On December 21, 1941 Corregidor becomes the headquarters for U.S. Naval Defense forces.
 After the Japanese Army occupied Bataan and Cavite, their artillery began bombarding Corregidor while Japanese aircraft bombed and strafed to soften up the defenses.

 Japanese missions against Corregidor

-January 4 - May 6, 1942
+January 4, 1942–May 6, 1942

 During the Japanese occupation of Corregidor, only one Japanese Army reinforced company of approximately 300 men defended the island.
 The Japanese used approximately 500 Prisoners Of War (POW) to repair installations, perform cleanup and collect scrap for shipment to Japan.
 The prisoners remained on the island until shortly before the 1945 liberation.
 As American forces approached, approximately 6,000 Japanese mostly Navy troops occupied the island.
 During 1945, extensive American bombing missions, U.S. Navy (USN) bombardment and mine clearing operation proceeded the liberation of Corregidor.